anoma/nspec/docs/tutorial/engines/index.md

 ## Introduction

-The Anoma specification is inspired by the actor model[^3] where systems consist of actors that communicate via message passing.
+The Anoma specification is inspired by the actor model[^3] where systems consist of _actors_ that communicate via message passing.
-Every Anoma instance is considered as a finite[^4] collection of _engine instances_ that communicate by sending messages to each other.
+An Anoma node instance is modelled as a finite[^4] collection of _engine instances_ that communicate by sending messages to each other.
-The behavior of each engine instance—i.e., how it reacts to receiving a message in the context of previously sent messages—is determined by a _state transition function_.
+The behaviour of each engine instance—i.e., how it reacts to receiving a message in the context of previously sent messages—is determined by a _state transition function_.
 The latter is invoked whenever an event is triggered at the engine instance, typically, the arrival of a new message[^1].

+Crucially,
-The most important fact is that the Anoma specification describes a _fixed_ finite number of state transition functions such that the behaviour of every (correct and non-faulty) engine instance in an Anoma instance is determined by exactly one of these state transition functions.<!-- add footnote to engine system locale ["axiom" state_partition](https://github.com/anoma/formanoma/blob/915039faa7cfe77c2998b309ef65b671e604fead/Types/Engine.thy#L192) -->
+the Anoma specification describes a _fixed_ finite number of state transition functions such that the behaviour of every (correct and non-faulty) engine instance in an Anoma instance is determined by exactly one of these state transition functions.<!-- add footnote to engine system locale ["axiom" state_partition](https://github.com/anoma/formanoma/blob/915039faa7cfe77c2998b309ef65b671e604fead/Types/Engine.thy#L192) -->